-WEBBER: Well, we're not your traditional brass band, especially because we wrote a lot of our own music.
-We're very much original projects.
+WEBBER: Well, we're not your traditional brass band, especially because we write a lot of our own music.
+We're very much originals project.
 We don't do many covers.
 So we're quite unusual.
 And we wear some quite stranger costumes.
 And we have some unusual instruments as well, like we have a French horn, which is not seen in marching bands.

-YOUNG: Let's listen to a little more of that.
+YOUNG: Let's listen to a little more of how it sounds.
 This is "Cousin / Grandma."

 (SOUNDBITE OF SONG, "COUSIN / GRANDMA")

 PERHAPS CONTRAPTION: (Singing) Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
 Cousin, dad, cousin, grandma.
 Cousin, dad, cousin, cousin.
-Why ain't got no cousin, oh, cousin?
-Why ain't got no...
+I ain't got no cousin, no cousin, I ain't got no...

 YOUNG: It's fun and it's kind of goofy, and it's - but it's also a little surreal.